microsoft/essex-toolkit/packages/components/docs/report/components.api.md

     divider?: boolean;
 };

+// Warning: (ae-missing-release-tag) "ReadOnlyTextField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const ReadOnlyTextField: React.FC<ITextFieldProps>;

 // Warning: (ae-missing-release-tag) "SearchBox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public